pranshurastogi29/Named_entity_Relation_Extraction_SOMD_2025_ACL/README.md

 1. Loads and preprocesses the input data
 2. Runs the NER model (DeBERTa v3) to identify entities
-3. Applies the RE models (BERT Large and DeBERTa) to extract relationships
+3. Applies the RE models (MODERN BERT Large and DeBERTa) to extract relationships
 4. Combines and post-processes the results

 To recreate the submission: